-To make Haleakala reservations, visit this page up to 7 days before your trip.
+To make a Haleakala National Park sunrise reservation, visit this page up to 7 days before your trip.
 They tend to sell out quickly, so mark your calendar.

 If you don’t get a ticket, you will not be able to visit Haleakala for the sunrise.
 The earliest they will let you in is 7 a.m. (after sunrise.)
 There are no tickets at the gate.

 If you don’t end up scoring Haleakala National Park tickets, don’t worry!
 You can still do a Haleakala Sunrise Tour, and you don’t have to drive up yourself.

 The normal Haleakala National Park entrance fee is $30 per vehicle, $15 per person, or $25 per motorcycle.
 If you want a Haleakala National Park pass that allows you to go all year round, it is $55.

 While you can totally visit Haleakala National Park on your own, some families prefer to take a tour.
 And there are lots of Haleakala tours to choose from!

 If you want to see the sunrise from Haleakala without driving yourself, this is one of the best Haleakala sunrise tours available.
 It’s a 7-8 hour tour with round-trip hotel pick-up, breakfast, and entrance fees.
 Check out the latest prices and more details.

 This Haleakala bike tour starts at 6,500 ft outside the park entrance, and you’ll do a Haleakala downhill bike ride all the way to the adorable North Shore town of Haiku.
 Check out the latest prices and more details.

 Skip the crowds and enjoy the best sunset on Maui from the top of Haleakala.
 This is one of the best Haleakala sunset tours, and it comes with a 3-course meal.
 Check out the latest prices and more details.